loganminhdang/ccAFv2_py/README.md

 ### Input for classification

 It is expected that the input for the ccAFv2 classifier will be a scanpy AnnData object that has been thorougly quality controlled.
-Is is preferred that the data in the object be SCTransformed, however, the standard approach for normalization only applies to the highly variable genes.
+Is is preferred that the data in the object be SCTransformed; however, the standard approach for normalization only applies to the highly variable genes.
 This can exclude genes needed for the accurate classification of the cell cycle.
 During the running of the ccAFv2 classifier it will tell you how many genes overlap with the classifier marker genes.

 ### Test data